cmu-sei/foundry-docs/docs/topomojo/building-a-workspace.md

 Once the template is in the appropriate state:

 - **Refresh**: (arrows) Refresh queries the state of the VM from the hypervisor.
-This is useful if you run a `shutdown` command in the VM and the TopoMojo UI icons haven't updated to reflect the powered off state of the VM yet.
+This is useful if you run a `shutdown` command in the VM and the TopoMojo UI icons haven't updated to reflect the powered-off state of the VM yet.
 - **Deploy**: (lightning bolt) Deploys that virtual machine into your workspace.

 From left to right, the following additional icons are used in the deployed virtual machine: